eXascaleInfolab/2018-Internship-TableDetection/README.md

 $ chmod 777 /home/yann/bar/data/
 ```

+### Access Control

+In the current version everyone is allowed to register and set up and account.
+You could restrict the application to a small set of users easily by removing the possibility to register freely.

+Currently the Dashboard and Statistics are open to every visitor of the website, only the crawling and table detection process as well as the deletion and other irreversible actions are restricted to logged in users.

 ### Warning

 The aforementioned configurations are the minimal configurations to get the server up and running.
 You might want to configure further for more safety and stability